UP BOCW Registration (Building & Other Construction Workers Act)

 Registration of building workers as beneficiaries

-Verification
+Document Verification

-Submission Application
+Application Submission

 Documents Required

-For Registration of Establishment
+For Establishment Registration

-- Pan card of firm/company/society/trust
+- PAN card of the company/firm

-- Certificate of Incorporation or registration
+- Certificate of incorporation or registration

-- Address Proof of premises
+- Address proof of business premises

 For Beneficiaries Registration